microsoft/java-client-library/README.md

 gradlew build
 ```

-To build the DeployR Java client library on a Windows based OS, run the following
+To build the DeployR Java client library on a Windows-based OS, run the following
 batch file:

 ```